Legal & General Group (LON:LGEN) Earns Overweight Rating from Barclays

-Barclays restated their overweight rating on shares of Legal & General Group (LON:LGEN – Get Rating) in a report issued on Monday morning, MarketBeat.com reports.
-Barclays currently has a GBX 390 ($4.61) target price on the financial services provider’s stock.
+Barclays reissued their overweight rating on shares of Legal & General Group (LON:LGEN – Get Rating) in a report issued on Monday, MarketBeat.com reports.
+The firm currently has a GBX 390 ($4.61) price objective on the financial services provider’s stock.

-A number of other equities analysts also recently issued reports on LGEN.
-Deutsche Bank Aktiengesellschaft dropped their price target on Legal & General Group from GBX 330 ($3.90) to GBX 285 ($3.37) and set a buy rating on the stock in a research note on Thursday, October 27th.
-JPMorgan Chase & Co. reiterated an overweight rating and set a GBX 375 ($4.43) target price on shares of Legal & General Group in a research report on Wednesday, October 5th.
-Berenberg Bank upgraded Legal & General Group to a buy rating and lifted their target price for the company from GBX 343 ($4.06) to GBX 345 ($4.08) in a research report on Wednesday, July 27th.
-Finally, Royal Bank of Canada reiterated an outperform rating and set a GBX 310 ($3.67) target price on shares of Legal & General Group in a research report on Thursday, August 11th.
-One research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-Based on data from MarketBeat.com, Legal & General Group presently has a consensus rating of Moderate Buy and a consensus target price of GBX 339.83 ($4.02).
+LGEN has been the topic of several other research reports.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of Legal & General Group from GBX 330 ($3.90) to GBX 285 ($3.37) and set a buy rating on the stock in a research report on Thursday, October 27th.
+Berenberg Bank upgraded shares of Legal & General Group to a buy rating and increased their price target for the stock from GBX 343 ($4.06) to GBX 345 ($4.08) in a research report on Wednesday, July 27th.
+JPMorgan Chase & Co. reissued an overweight rating and issued a GBX 375 ($4.43) price objective on shares of Legal & General Group in a research note on Wednesday, October 5th.
+Finally, Royal Bank of Canada reissued an outperform rating and issued a GBX 310 ($3.67) price objective on shares of Legal & General Group in a research note on Thursday, August 11th.
+One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of Moderate Buy and a consensus target price of GBX 339.83 ($4.02).

 Legal & General Group Stock Performance